 As depicted by the mic’s frequency response chart above, the microphone isn’t great.
 Just like our headphone frequency response charts, the platonic ideal is a flat line along the 0 mark.
 The sharp incline from 10-500Hz means it attenuates low-frequency voices.
 Males, in particular, will sound unnatural when speaking through the 1More Stylish headset.
 Even my voice, while low for a female but not unusually so, sounds distant.

 What’s more, while it attenuates some background noise, if you’re walking outside and happen to take a call, you’re better off just using your phone’s microphone.
 The internal MEMS microphone is no match for subtle winds.

 Related: How to read charts

 It depends.
-There are better values out there when it comes to true wireless earbuds.
-However, if you can forgive the unreliable connectivity in favor of the strong bass response, stylish design, and great battery life, then the 1More Stylish may make sense for you.
+As mentioned above, there are better values out there when it comes to true wireless earbuds.
+However, if you can forgive the unreliable connectivity in favor of the strong bass response, stylish design, and solid battery life, then the 1More Stylish may make sense for you.
 Ultimately, though, if you’re willing to go with a more generic aesthetic, the Creative Outlier Air is a more reliable performer that costs less.

 Still looking?
 Read up on our list of the best true wireless earbuds

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.